Typography in Your Inbox (arriving mid-2026)

 Typography lives by the details.
 The moment a curve transitions to a straight line.
 The crafted space between characters.
 The subtle rhythm of strokes across a line.
 These minutiae might escape notice, but they form the architecture of all written communication.

-Two Types of Emails
+Two Kinds of Emails

 Our subscribers aren’t just designers.
 They’re writers who care about the look of their words.
-They’re developers who build today’s reading environments.
+They’re developers who build today’s reading experiences.
 They’re curious minds who understand that history informs the future—after all, we’ve been solving problems of readability, hierarchy, and visual rhythm since Gutenberg.

 Subscribe to Daily Quadrat, and each dispatch becomes a journey through time.
 You’ll see the ghosts of handset type in today’s fonts and recognize how yesterday’s technical constraints became modern stylistic convention.